netsevdam/Summernote-xss-protected/README.md

 <code class="notranslate">&lt;img src="http://url.to.file.which/not.exist" onerror=alert(document.cookie);&gt;</code>

-Affected versions of this package are vulnerable to Cross-site Scripting (XSS).
+All versions are vulnerable to Cross-site Scripting (XSS).
 It is possible to inject JavaScript with object decoding such as <code class="notranslate">&lt;script&gt;alert(1)&lt;/script&gt;</code> resulting in XSS.
 The fix is to sanitize the input on the package before further processing/executing.

 Issue: [#3782](https://github.com/summernote/summernote/pull/3782).